Aohagi/cbds_project1/readme.txt

-this is just a plain text for this first project. this is just a plain text for this first project.
+this is just a plain text for this first project. this is just a plain text for this first project. this is just a plain text for this first project.